hyodae-seo/hyodaeseo.com/content/projects/NASA_MAP/index.md

 ---
-title: Improving Coupled Atmosphere-Ocean Processes in NU-WRF for the Simulation of Coast-Threatening Extratropical Cyclones in the Northeastern US.
+title: Improving Coupled Atmosphere-Ocean Processes in NU-WRF for the Simulation of Coast-Threatening Extratropical Cyclones in the Northeastern US
 date: 2024-12-19
 ---
 NASA Modeling, Analysis, and Prediction Program PI: H. Seo (WHOI/UH) and C.-A. Clayson (WHOI)